 5. Can I miss a class and still complete the program?

-After JV’s successfully completes all six training classes, they will be able to come back to the shelter to volunteer independently (without a parent/guardian present).
+After JV’s successfully complete all training classes in their program, they will be able to come back to the shelter or to the Tiny Lions cat café (depending on which program they completed) to volunteer independently, without a parent/guardian present.
 JV’s will be able to volunteer as often as they like, based on our provided schedule of available volunteer times.
-Volunteer opportunities are available 7 days a week and are typically 2-hour shifts.
+Volunteer opportunities are available 7 days a week at the shelter, and 6 days a week at Tiny Lions, and are typically 2-hour shifts.
 Some JV volunteer assignments include cat comforting, dog visitation, shelter cleaning, humane education support (e.g., working as a camp counselor), and manning a table at offsite events.
 JV’s are asked to make a 4-6 hour per month commitment after completing the program.

-Registration is done online only, so please do not call or come up to HSHV to register.
-The links to register will appear to the left, and you may need to refresh your page at the time registration opens to see them.
+Registration is done online only, so please do not call or come up to HSHV or the Tiny Lions cat café to register.
+The links to register will appear on this page, and you may need to refresh your page at the time registration opens to see them.
 Spots do fill up very quickly—sometimes within 10 minutes of registration opening.

-Youth are required to attend all 6 classes of their scheduled program.
+Youth are required to attend all classes of their scheduled program (6 for HSHV, 4 for Tiny Lions).
 Program fees are non-refundable and cannot be transferred to other sessions should a conflict arise.